censorship-no-archive/ceno1/doc/threatModel.md

 application secrets, in the same way with NCC-CENO-019.

 ##### NCC-CENO-013: Bridge Server Cannot Recover From Compromise
+This issue remains a **vulnerability**.
+The CENO teams describes their plans to mitigate it in threat ii above.

 ##### NCC-CENO-002: CENOBox Configures Freenet To Run In Opennet Mode
+Unfortunately there is no alternative way for shipping CENOBox to new Freenet users.
+In the documentation it is demonstrated how one can add people she personally knows and trusts as Freenet friends and eventually switch to "Darknet" mode.
+Users are encouraged to do so in order to better protect themselves from de-anonymization attacks.
+CENO team **will not address** this issue.

 ##### NCC-CENO-001: Distribution of Untrusted and Unsigned Mozilla Firefox Add-On
+CENO team is now distributing a signed version of their Mozilla Firefox Add-on included in the CENOBox, along with a profile that automatically loads it, therefore the issue is considered **resolved**.
+However the team has decided not to upload the addons.mozilla.org site (AMO), since downloading it could expose the intention of individuals to use CENO or could interfere with their browsing experience, for example by downgrading HTTPS to HTTP requests.

 ##### NCC-CENO-003: CENO Bridge Uses Static Source Port
+Bridge maintainers are encouraged to proxy Bundler Server traffic via a anonymization network (specifically tor), in which case the static source port will not be exposed.
+We consider this issue **mitigated**.

 ##### NCC-CENO-005: Extension Toggle Switch Implementation is Unsafe
+CENO team has removed the Toggle Switch therefore this issue is considered **resolved**.

 ##### NCC-CENO-008: Bridge Server Private Files Accessible To Other Users
+CENOBridge distributable explicitly sets bridge.properties file permissions and makes it unreadable by other users.
+In addition, bridge maintainers are encouraged to avoid running non-related services on a bridge machine and are instructed to check the access permissions of such sensitive files.
+We consider this issue **resolved**.

 ##### NCC-CENO-009: Firefox Add-Ons Can Modify CENO Add-On
+The CENO team has followed the auditor's suggestion and now ships a pre-configured profile that loads the Firefox CENO add-on, while blocks access to Mozilla Add-On site.
+Therefore the issue is **resolved**.

 ##### NCC-CENO-007: Sensitive Information Stored In Bridge Server logs
+The CENO team has followed the auditor's suggestions and we consider this issue **resolved**.

 ##### NCC-CENO-014: CENO Freemail Account Accessible To All Users
+This issue is **not relevant** now that CENO is using the decentralized signaling mechanism.

 ##### NCC-CENO-010: Hard-Coded Bridge in Application Source Code
+Users can now configure their nodes to use alternative Insertion Authorities.
+However there is no mechanism yet for announcing compromised bridges.
+Therefore the issues is **partially mitigated**.

 ##### NCC-CENO-011: Missing Recommendations For Bridge Server Hardening
+The CENO team has composed an instruction hardening guides for Bridge maintainers which can be found in doc/secureBridge.md and ceno-freenet/INSTALL.Bridge.md therefore the issue is **resolved**.

 ##### NCC-CENO-016: USK URL Generation Does Not Escape Base64-Encoded URL Data
+All CENO agents are now using URL-safe base64 encoding (rfc4648-sec5) therefore the issue is **resolved**.

 <hr>